josephjungers/embeddedwork/README.md

 ## Getting started
+To launch the package, enter the following:

+roslaunch my_services my_services.launch

-Entering the following in the terminal: rosrun my_services service_server.py
+Otherwise enter the following in the terminal: rosrun my_services service_server.py
 ##### *to run the service*